skip navigation

 Taking Action Using Ordinances, Resolutions, Motions, and Proclamations

-MRSC is frequently asked about the procedure to use when a legislative body (council, commission, or board) is taking action on an issue.
-Here is an overview of the various options, from ordinances to proclamations.
+MRSC is frequently asked about the procedure to use when a governing body (council, commission, or board) is taking action on an issue.
+Here is an overview of the various options available, from ordinances to proclamations.

 Ordinances

-An ordinance is local law, enacted by the proper authorities, prescribing general, uniform, and permanent rules of conduct relating to the corporate affairs of the municipality.
+An ordinance is local law — enacted by the proper authorities, such as a city council or county commission — authorizing general, uniform, and permanent rules of conduct relating to the corporate affairs of the local government.

 Resolutions

-A resolution is a formal expression of opinion, will, or intent from an official body that often addresses a matter of special or temporary nature.
-In most instances, resolutions go into effect immediately, generally need not be published, and can be adopted by a majority of the governing body, assuming there is a quorum at the meeting during which the resolution is being considered.
+A resolution is a formal expression of opinion, will, or intent from an agency’s governing body that often addresses a matter of special or temporary nature.
+In most instances, resolutions go into effect immediately and generally need not be published.

 When should an ordinance be used instead of a resolution?

-Sometimes the answer as to which a governing body should use — ordinance or resolution — is as simple as a statute or charter that specifies use.
+Sometimes the answer as to which tool a governing body should use to take action — ordinance or resolution — can be as simple as determining if that action is addressed in a statute or charter that specifies use.
 For example, ordinances must be used to adopt a code city budget (RCW 35A.33.075) or to vacate a county road (RCW 36.87.120).

-In general, ministerial and administrative acts may be exercised by resolution but "legislative acts" should be made by ordinance.
+In general, resolutions are used to implement ministerial and administrative acts, like those listed in the section above, whereas "legislative acts" should be made by ordinance.
 What would be considered a legislative act?
-The general principle is that actions relating to subjects of a permanent and general character are usually regarded as legislative.
-Alternatively, actions providing for subjects of a temporary and special character are regarded as "administrative," and these are accomplished through resolutions.
+The general principle is that actions relating to subjects of a permanent and general character (such as updating the agency’s criminal code) are usually regarded as legislative.

 Any member of the governing body can introduce an ordinance or resolution for consideration.
 Once introduced, the governing body may: